 The nationalities that participated in the "Plant Million Trees" campaign included Algeria, Argentina, Australia, Austria, Bangladesh, Belgium, Benin, Bosnia and Herzegovina, Brunei Darussalam, Bulgaria, Canada, Costa Rica, Côte D'Ivoire, Croatia, Cuba, Djibouti, Dominican Republic, Egypt, El Salvador, Eritrea, France, Georgia, Germany, Greece, Haiti, India, Indonesia, Islamic Republic of Iran, Iraq, Italy, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Lebanon, Libya, Mali, Malta, Mauritius, Mexico, Morocco, Nepal, Niger, Nigeria, Panama, Paraguay, PERU, Philippines, Portugal, Qatar, Romania, Russia, Rwanda, Senegal, Singapore, Sudan, Sweden, Syria, Tajikistan, Thailand, Tunisia, Turkey, United Kingdom, Venezuela, Vietnam, and Yemen.

-On 9 September 2019, the Ministry of Transport and Communications achieved the record for the deepest artificial port basin created on land at Um Al Houl, Qatar.
-The Hamad Port basin was started in 2011.
-It's 4 kilometers long, 700 meters wide and 17 meters deep.
+On 9 September 2019, the Ministry of Transport and Communications created the deepest artificial port basin on land at Um Al Houl, Qatar.
+The Hamad Port basin is 4 km long, 700 m wide, and 17 m deep.
+Over 6,900 tons of explosives were used to extract more than 44.5 million cubic meters of dredged material.
+The project took two and a half years, and the dredged material was later used in other construction works, resulting in significant cost savings.

 Read more: Hamad Port in Guinness World Records as deepest artificial basin created on earth's surface

-It weighs 18,000 kg (39,683 lb) and has 165,000 LED units.
-It was designed by Beau McClellan and measures 5.8 m (19 ft) in height at the tallest point of the body, 12.5 m (41 ft) in linear width, and 38.5 m (126 ft 4 in) in linear length.
+The Al Hitmi & Co building, situated along the Corniche, is home to the "Reflective Flow" chandelier.
+It holds the record for being the largest chandelier by the number of lights and was installed on 23 June 2010.
+The chandelier weighs 18,000 kg (39,683 lb) and has 165,000 LED units.
+It was designed by Beau McClellan and is 5.8 m (19 ft) tall at its highest point, 12.5 m (41 ft) wide, and 38.5 m (126 ft 4 in) long.

-During the Sky Climbers graduation ceremony on 19 September 2017, Qatar achieved the record for the longest selfie stick at Qatar National Convention Center.
+During the Sky Climbers graduation ceremony on 19 September 2017, Qatar achieved the record for the longest selfie stick at the Qatar National Convention Center.
 It measures 18 m (59.05 ft), beating the previous record of 16 m.

 At a charity auction hosted by QTel (now Ooredoo) in May 2006, the phone number 666-6666 was sold for QR 10 million to an anonymous Qatari bidder.